hyperledger/identus-edge-agent-sdk-ts/docs/Castor.md

 indicating whether the signature is valid or not.
 It may throw an error if the DID or signature data are invalid.

-This function is similar to the `verifySignature` function in the Apollo module, but it facilitates the process of parsing the DID and extracting the right public key.

 ```ts
 const message = "data to sign";
 const messageBytes = new TextEncoder().encode(message);